rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

 - Dataset size and complexity made hyperparameter tuning

 ## Repository Contents

 The repository is organized into the following directories and files:

 **README.md:**
   - This file, containing an overview of the project, instructions, and a description of the repository contents.

 **code:**
   - Folder containing the Jupyter notebooks, Python scripts, and Streamlit app code.

 **Final Notebooks: **
   - Folder containing the final versions of the Jupyter notebooks used in the project.

 **Test notebooks: **
   - Folder containing the test notebooks used during the project development.

 **Streamlit App code:**
   - Folder containing the Streamlit app code for deploying the XGBoost classifier.

 **Presentations Slides **
   - Predicting Fraudulent Online Transactions.pdf: PDF file containing the presentation slides.

 **Images: **
   Folder containing images used in the project.

 **SQL files:**
   Folder containing SQL files related to the project.

 **.ipynb_checkpoints:**
   Folder containing Jupyter notebook checkpoints.

 **clean_data_code_processed.csv.ipynb:**
   - Jupyter notebook for processing the cleaned data.

 **cleaned_data_script.h5.ipynb:**
   - Jupyter notebook containing the cleaned data script.

 ## Google-Drive-Data-Folder"
 - Due to the large size of the dataset (1.35GB), it is not included in the GitHub repository.
-You can access the original data files and all other project files in this Google Drive folder. <a bit.ly/3z8kZaJ</a>
+You can access the original data files and all other project files in this [Google Drive folder](bit.ly/3z8kZaJ).